FrogDevs/equilibrionatural-website/en_readme.md

 ## Apêndice

-Projeto feito pela equipe [FrogDev's](https://github.com/FrogDevs) para o Trabalho de Conclusão de Curso da Etec Jardim Ângela.
+Project made by the [FrogDev's](https://github.com/FrogDevs) team for the Course Conclusion Work of Etec Jardim Ângela.

 ## Thanks to